codecombat/codecombat/app/assets/markdown/cs4.md

 		assign the variable enemy to the friend's nearest enemy
 ```

-Compare this to the code for a while loop does the same thing:
+Compare this to the code for a while loop that does the same thing:

 ```
 friendIndex = 0